 We stuck to the ridge crest to enjoy the views.

-Spencer and Sarah gaze towards Rainy Ridge (centre), Scarpe Mountain (right of centre), and Three Lakes Ridge (right).
+Spencer and Sarah gaze towards Rainy Ridge (left of centre), “Jake Smith Peak” (centre), Scarpe Mountain (right of centre), and Three Lakes Ridge (right of centre foreground).

 There is a short section of scrambling required to get onto ‘The Amoeba’.
 While I would classify it as fairly easy, our large packs somewhat upped the ante.